jbcannon/sht31-array/pages/SHT-assembly.md

 <img src=../figs/shtassembly_10.png width=200></img>

-- Repeat the above steps until you have 8 sesnor assemblies.
+- Repeat the above steps until you have 8 sensor assemblies.
-- **If your data logger uses screw terminals** (e.g., the Particle Boron-based datalogger which we recommend) then assembly of the a single unit is complete.
+- **If your data logger uses screw terminals** (e.g., the Particle Boron-based datalogger which we recommend) then assembly of a single unit is complete.
 - If if you would like to add a JST 4-pin plug or another connector for some devices, continue on to the additional steps.
 However, in our experience the JST plugs are brittle and thus somewhat finicky

 <hr>